pdstat/graphqlextractor/README.md

 ./mvnw -Pnative native:compile
 ```

-- Copy the built executable in the `/target` directory to a directory in your PATH and start using the tool :).
+- Copy the built binary executable in the `/target` directory to a directory in your PATH and start using the tool :).

-**Tip:** If you've compiled the tool on Windows to create a `.exe` file and you use WSL, create a symbolic link to the `.exe` file in a directory in your PATH. e.g.

 ```shell
 sudo ln -s /mnt/d/hacking/gqlextractor/gqlextractor.exe /usr/bin/gqlextractor